WishaWoshi/Speed-Is-Life/README.md

 # Speed Is Life
 Welcome to Speed Is Life, a mod for the Titanfall 2 Northstar Client.
 Every 20 seconds, the slowest player is eliminated.
 Be the last one standing to win!
-Requires at least 2 players.
+If you are the only player in the server,  it will launch a dedicated singleplayer mode for that match.

 # Setup
 Place the Speed.Is.Life folder into Titanfall2\R2Northstar\mods\Speed.Is.Life.
 Paste the contents of the localisation file included into Titanfall2\R2Northstar\mods\Northstar.Client\mod\resource\northstar_client_localisation_english.txt as seen here.